 - If you are retiring before the age of 65 and don’t qualify for Medicare

 However, if you suffer from a chronic condition or require expensive medication, then this insurance option probably isn’t the best choice for you.
 That’s because most short term plans may not approve you due to your preexisting medical condition, and they don’t cover the cost of medical treatment or prescription drugs until you meet your deductible.

 Note: Not sure whether short term medical will fit your needs and budget?
-Then be sure to call or message us.
+Then be sure to call or message Pivot Health.
 We would be more than happy to discuss your situation and help you determine the best insurance solution available.

 Purchase Short Term Health Insurance from Pivot Health Today

 Thank you for taking the time to learn more about Pivot Health and how short term medical interacts with the ACA.
 If you have any other questions or concerns on this subject, then don’t hesitate to contact us today.
 We take pride in our exceptional customer service and support.

 Last but not least, if you’re interested in applying for one of our outstanding short term medical plans, then head to our quote page now!